shorthills-ai/llama_index/CONTRIBUTING.md

 #### Node Parser

 A node parser parses `Document` objects into `Node` objects (atomic unit of data that LlamaIndex operates over, e.g., chunk of text, image, or table).
-It is responsible for splitting text (via text splitters) and explicitly modelling the relationship between units of data (e.g. A is the source of B, C is a chunk after D).
+It is responsible for splitting text (via text splitters) and explicitly modeling the relationship between units of data (e.g. A is the source of B, C is a chunk after D).

 **Interface**: `get_nodes_from_documents` takes a sequence of `Document` objects as input, and outputs a sequence of `Node` objects.